ManageEngine recognized in the 2023 Gartner® Magic Quadrant™ for Application Performance Monitoring and Observability. Read the report✕

 Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service that facilitates smooth running of Kubernetes on both AWS and on-premises.
 It helps guarantee high availability of your clusters and its resources across numerous availability zones.
 EKS clusters need to be monitored extensively to ensure hassle-free operations of various mission-critical applications running on them.

 Become aware of Cluster Status and get to know basic cluster information such as Cluster ARN and Cluster Endpoint at a single glance.
-Keep tabs on cluster usage and get notified of increasing Cluster Memory/CPU usage.
+Using Applications Manager's Amazon EKS monitoring tools, keep tabs on cluster usage and get notified of increasing Cluster Memory/CPU usage.
 If this value keeps increasing, you may need to plan and implement scaling of cluster capacity as and when required.

 Tracking nodes and their corresponding CPU, memory and disk usage is pivotal to finding and fixing issues at the application level.
 Track Memory Limit and Memory Request metrics to understand overall memory usage in the node and ensure that it does not exceed the Allocatable Memory.
 These details help you to identify oversubscribed nodes and nodes under memory pressure, both of which can affect the cluster's ability to run workloads effectively.
-Similarly, track node CPU usage constantly to avoid node throttling.
+Similarly, Applications Manager's EKS application monitoring tool allows you to track node CPU usage constantly to avoid node throttling.

 Furthermore, details about the pods in the nodes and important configuration details are also available at your disposal.